codefellows-seattle-javascript-401d19/31-34-budget-tracker/lab-catherine/README.md

 * Step 2. `npm install`
 * Step 3. `npm run watch`
 * Step 4.
 You should now be able to visit: `http://localhost:8080/` to view the application
 * Step 5.
-The loading/home page will be displayed - to access the Todo list - click on the nav bar item `Dashboard`.
+To create a new budget item, enter a name and a budget amount and click the `create category` button.
 * Step 6.
-To create a new note, enter a title and a description and click the `Create` button.
+Budget categories can be edited by changing the information on the right hand side and clicking the `update category` button.
 * Step 7.
-Notes can be edited by clicking the `Edit` button.
-Once the note is edited, click `Update` to save or click `close` if you do not want to save your edits.
-* Step 8.
-Notes can be removed by clicking the corresponding `Delete` button.
+Budget items can be removed by clicking the corresponding `delete` button.

 ### Credits